 All enrolled UWM students in good academic and disciplinary standing are eligible to study abroad.
 Acceptance criteria and deadlines vary from program to program.
-Exchange programs usually require a 3.0 GPA and study abroad programs a 2.5.
+Exchange programs usually require a 3.0 GPA and non-exchange programs a 2.5 GPA.
 When planning to study abroad make sure to investigate the requirements for any program of interest.

 Where can students go?

-UWM offers numerous study abroad and exchange programs that explore Asia, Western Europe, Central America, the Caribbean, Africa, and Australia.
-Students also have the option to go on a Non-UWM program to any university they choose as long as it is accredited.
+UWM offers numerous programs that explore Asia, Western Europe, Central and South America, the Caribbean, Africa and Australia.
+Students also have the option to go on a non-UWM program to any university they choose as long as it is accredited.

-Students can choose between Fall, Spring, Academic Year, UWinteriM, Summer, and Spring Break programs.
+Students can choose between fall, spring, academic year, UWinteriM and summer programs.
 Students must complete at least two semesters of regular coursework a UWM in order to qualify to study abroad (only one semester if they are a new transfer student) so that they are able to adjust to UWM before trying to adjust to an entirely new country and academic setting.

-What is the difference between study abroad and exchange programs?
+What is the difference between exchange and non-exchange programs?

-Generally study abroad is a generic term for academic programs overseas.
-At UWM we distinguish between exchange and study abroad programs.
 Exchange programs involve the exchange of students between UWM and a partner university abroad.
 Only fully-matriculated UWM students may participate in UWM exchange programs.
 UWM students pay normal UWM tuition plus the cost of room and board at the host campus.
-Non-exchange, or study abroad programs, do not involve international students coming to UWM.
-Instead, students on these programs simply go abroad and the cost of that program to UWM.
-In the case of Non-UWM programs, students pay the cost directly to their program sponsor.
+Non-exchange an faculty-led programs do not involve international students coming to UWM.
+Instead, students on these programs simply go abroad and pay the cost of that program to UWM.
+In the case of non-UWM programs, students pay the cost directly to their program sponsor.

 How long is a study abroad program?

-Short-term programs, usually led by UWM professors, typically last between two and six weeks and take place during the summer or UWinteriM.
-Semester and Academic Year programs are also available.
-Both long and short term programs have their merits.
-Short-term programs are often less expensive and more convenient than long-term programs but longer programs typically offer greater opportunity to learn about the host country and improve language skills.
-The length of time a student spends abroad will depend on their particular needs and goals, their financial resources, as well as the limits placed by their academic program at UWM.
+Short-term programs typically last between two and six weeks and take place during the summer or UWinteriM.
+Semester and academic year programs are also available.
+Both long and short-term programs have their merits.
+Short-term programs are often less expensive and more convenient than long-term programs, but longer programs typically offer greater opportunities to learn about the host country and improve language skills.
+The length of time a student spends abroad will depend on their particular needs and goals, their financial resources, and the limits placed by their academic program at UWM.

 Where will students live abroad?